-So, stirring the squash soup I thought what an amazing journey it had since Saturday.
+While stirring the healthy pumpkin soup I thought what an amazing journey it had since Saturday.
 First I supported a local farmer by buying the squash from Phay.
 Peeling it I couldn’t stop but thinking of my mom peeling the squash and complaining how she understands why it is so cheap.
 It was funny and sad at same time.
-Later on Saturday the squash soup fed 3 of us twice and Alex after completely soaking fishing trip.
+Later on Saturday pumpkin soup fed 3 of us twice and Alex after completely soaking fishing trip.

 He caught us a 60 lbs spring salmon which I gently named a Canadian dolphin.
 Look, does it look like a fish to you?!
 It is a freaking sea monster.
 And interesting enough it has white meat.

 Alex “vacuumed” 2 bowls of bone warming soup with many “mmm-mmm-mmm” sounds.
 On Sunday, we all ate soup again for lunch.
 It fed sick Adam and made him feel better.
 And on Monday, the same never ending pot of squash soup fed exhausted overwhelmed me, sick Adam and tired Carole.
 On Tuesday, I still had a bowl of leftover soup for lunch while writing this post and not setting a foot in the kitchen yet.

 Do you see what a $10 2 gallon pot of soup can do?!
 Amazing!!!
 There is a reason why comfort food has its name.
 I am talking about healthy comfort food.
 Do you understand why I make pots and pots of soup?
 They save my life!